 Needless to say, the British, French, and others were frantic to get as many American soldiers into action as possible, as soon as possible.
 They wanted to integrate American soldiers into their depleted units at once.
 Pershing, however, insisted on keeping his men under one unified command, which led to delays.
 Occasionally, he even had shouting matches on the subject with other Allied leaders.

 But when the AEF got into action, it made a difference, pushing back the German army at places such as Catigny, Chateau-Thierry, St. Michiel, and Meuse-Argonne.
 By mid-1918 the German government was faced with 2 million American soldiers among the Allied ranks, and 2 million more on the way.

 Germany agreed to surrender, doing so on November 11, 1918.
-Back then it was called Armistice Day.
+It was called Armistice Day.
 (Armistice Day became a federal holiday in the United States in 1938, before being changed to Veterans Day in 1954).